averyhiebert/onehanddemo/README.md

 intelligently guesses what you're trying to type.
 Occasional errors can easily be corrected by leaving capslock mode.

+Try it out [here](https://averyhiebert.github.io/onehanddemo/)!
 So far, it seems to work pretty well, although there are occasionally some words that are unavoidably ambigous (e.g. giant/heavy, guess/grill) and I've only tried conventional English text (no programming, dialect etc.).